nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 ## Data-in-Use Challenges

 ### Authentication and Authorization Challenges
-**Bearer Token Vulnerabilities**
+#### Bearer Token Vulnerabilities
-: Bearer tokens are typically generated via user MFA and used to establish HTTP sessions.
+Bearer tokens are typically generated via user MFA and used to establish HTTP sessions.
 A malicious actor can steal a bearer token (e.g., from a still-valid HAR file uploaded to a support portal, as seen in the Okta attack) and present it to a server workload.
 The attacker may be in a forbidden location and on an unauthorized host (e.g., their own laptop).
-  * Current solution options for addressing bearer token issue and their challenges:
+Current solution options for addressing bearer token issue and their challenges:
 * PoP Token:
   Not easy to establish trust between the presenter (client) and the token issuer.
 * PoP via Mutual TLS:
   Client certificates are generally not supported in browsers.
   MITM entities such as API gateways often terminate TLS connections.
 * Host TPMs for API call signature:
   Not scalable to sign every API call with a TPM key, as typical enterprise laptops/servers TPMs support only about 5 signatures per second.
 * Non-HTTP protocols:
   No solution for IPSEC etc.

 ### Location and Geofencing Challenges
 * **IP Address-Based Location:** This is the typical approach, but it has limitations: network providers can use geographic-region-based IANA-assigned IP addresses anywhere in the world, and enterprise VPNs can hide the user's real IP address.